By Charles E. McCracken

 Justice, mercy and humility exemplify true righteousness

 These abstracts are not complex concepts.
-In point of fact, many rabbis contend that this quote of Micah provides a comprehensive one-line summary of the whole Law.
+In point of fact, many rabbis believe that Micah’s quote provides a comprehensive one-line summary of the whole Law.
 Jesus similarly summarized the Law saying, “‘You shall love the Lord your God with all your heart, with all your soul, with all your strength, and with all your mind,’ and ‘your neighbor as yourself’” (Lk.
 10:27).
-Both statements get to the heart of the issue.
+Both statements are at the heart of the issue.

 The call to behave justly is personal